 Firstly, it is important to know that spousal maintenance is not child support.

-Child support is paid for the benefit of children, and aims to ensure the guardians of children have the financial means necessary to support those children.
-In addition to child support, the court may order a party to pay spousal maintenance.
+Child support is paid for the benefit of children and aims to ensure the guardians of the children have the financial means necessary to support them.
+In additionto child support, Federal Circuit and Family Law Court (“Family Court”) may order a party to pay spousal maintenance.

 What exactly is Spousal Maintenance?